louga31/factorio-draftsman/README.md

 Both `mod-info.json` and `mod-settings.dat` are recognized by `draftsman-update`, so you can also just change the settings in either of those and the loading process will adjust as well.

 ## TODO
-* Investigate `deal` and improve user experience with errors and warnings
-* Add warnings for placement constraints on rails, rail signals and train stops
 * Add constraints on `UpgradePlanner` and `DeconstructionPlanner`
 * `Blueprint.schedules` convenience functions
 * More doctests
 * Add plaintext representations of Entity JSON objects for all entities in addition to blueprintables
 * Update modding documentation guide to reflect 2.0 changes
+* Add warnings for placement constraints on rails, rail signals and train stops
 * Reevaluate the diamond diagrams for inherited `Entity` subclass
 * Figure out exactly what determines if an `Entity` is flip-able or not
 * Maybe add interface so that mods can include files that can be loaded with Draftsman? (this would be neat)